sbiickert/PyBookBuilder/README.md

 ## Project Status

-This project is continuing to evolve.
-It is a personal solution to a problem (aren't all programs?) and I will continue to make changes as I use it.
-If you would like to make contributions, I will do my best, but I am not skilled with GitHub.
+This project is paused.
+I have shifted to making a native MacOS application called [BookFramer](https://github.com/sbiickert/BookFramer).
+If you would like to make contributions, I will do my best to help you out, but I am not skilled with GitHub.

 ## What is it?